Which Breville Espresso Machine is Best for You?

-Breville is able to offer this machine at a lower price because there is not a single fluff feature on this machine.
+Breville can offer this machine at a lower price because there is no single fluff feature on this machine.

 Brewing is fully manual and controlled by a single central dial.
 Turning to the left will start, the espresso extraction, which will run continuously until switched back off.

 Turning the dial to the right will activate the steam or hot water, depending on which one is selected, and that’s, really it.